eddrive/GreenRoofNet/README.md

 | ![Image 1](images/45.46002_9.18572.jpg) | ![Image 2](images/45.46002_9.18572-1.jpg) |

 ### 5. Dataset Preprocessing
+At this point, the final step to prepare our dataset for training was to process the masks to ensure they contained only binary pixel values (0 and 1).
+This meant converting them into black and white labels, where 0 (black) represented potential green roofs and 1 (white) represented all other areas.
+These binary masks would serve as ground truth labels for our model.

-the previous script saves "raw" 600x600 .png images, for the dataset we used of 5000+5000 images this resulted in a total of around 5GB.
+Additionally, we needed to compress the dataset into a more efficient format.
+The previous script saved raw 600x600 .png images, and with a dataset containing 5000+5000 images, this resulted in a total size of around 5GB.

-We decided to convert them in numpy arrays and save them in a .npz file to save space and to speed up the training process.
+To optimize storage and speed up the training process, we decided to convert the images and masks into NumPy arrays and store them in a compressed .npz file.
+This significantly reduced the dataset size while maintaining efficiency for model training.

-we also convert the masks to binary masks (1 for non-green area, 0 for green area) as this is the format required by the models.
-In this way when visualizing the mask with matplotlib possible green areas are shown in black and non-green areas are shown in white.
+Below, we provide the function used to convert the screen with the mask into a black and white binary format, along with an example of an input pair (satellite image and corresponding mask) that will be used to train the model.

 ```python
 def preprocess_image_and_mask(image_path, mask_path, target_size=(600, 600)):